und-dream-lab/rawkee/README.md

 This will complete the setup of the RawKee X3D Plugin 1.2.0 for Maya 2019+.
 Happy modeling!
 -->

+## Contributing

+To make contributions to the project, follow these steps:
+1. Clone the repository
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Stage your Changes (`git add -A`)
+4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+5. Push to the Branch (`git push feature/AmazingFeature`)
+6. Open a Pull Request

 ## Contact Information
 For further assistance, contact Aaron:
 - **Email:** aaron.bergstrom@und.edu